fedarko/wotplot/README.md

 #### 4.2.1.
 Details about these methods

 So, I implemented the second method ("suff-only") first, way back in 2023.
-This method uses `pydivsufsort.divsufsort()` to compute suffix arrays for each of the input strings, then iterates through these suffix arrays simultaneously to identify shared _k_-mers.
+This method uses `pydivsufsort.divsufsort()` (which in turn uses [`libdivsufsort`](https://github.com/y-256/libdivsufsort)) to compute suffix arrays for each of the input strings, then iterates through these suffix arrays simultaneously to identify shared _k_-mers.
 It's a relatively simple approach, and could be made much more efficient.

 More recently, I switched to using [`pydivsufsort.common_substrings()`](https://github.com/louisabraham/pydivsufsort/issues/42)